WilliamCSA04/hardermode-plugin/README.md

 #### Battle

-While fighting a Elder guardian, you will need to take extra care.
+While fighting an Elder guardian, you will need to take extra care.
 Hitting it with a melee attack will cause the damager to be poisoned, if the damage is caused by a projectile, its shooter will receive the blindness effect.